tausani-ah-chong/DevPortfolio/README.md

 ## Story
-This was my final Group Project that was presented during a 15 week Software Develeopment Bootcamp at Enspiral Dev Academy.
+This is our final Group Project that was presented during a 15 week Software Develeopment Bootcamp at Enspiral Dev Academy.

 We wanted to create a platform for ALL developers to be able to showcase their work, their personalities and get connected to employers.